 The recent post about the 500 block of Nash Street sparked memories from Cora Ruth Greene Wellington Dawson, who earlier shared her recollections of attending the Sallie Barbour School.

-In the 1930s, Mrs. Dawson’s grandparents Samuel and Catherine Frison McFadden Clark lived on Smith Street, which ran parallel to Nash for one block.
+In the 1930s, Mrs. Dawson’s grandparents Samuel and Catherine Frison McPhail Clark lived on Smith Street, which ran parallel to Nash for one block.
 They were members of Saint John A.M.E.
 Zion Church and owned a horse and buggy.
 Catherine Clark was a cook at Woodard-Herring Hospital on West Green Street and also cooked for Camillus L. and Norma D. Darden at their Pender Street home.

-In 1918, Sam Smith registered for the World War I draft in Wilson.
+In 1918, Sam Clark registered for the World War I draft in Wilson.
 Per his registration card, he was born 18 April 1874; lived at 118 Smith Street; worked as a laborer for Imperial Tobacco Company; and his nearest relative was wife Katherine Clark.

 In the 1930 census of Wilson, Wilson County: at 607 Viola, rented for $16/month, hospital cook Catherine Clark, 42; husband Sam, 52; grandchildren Martha Clark, 15, and Willie McGill, 6; and roomers Talmage Smith, 21, and Roy Maze, 26, both orchestra musicians.